How to Shadow a Doctor as a Pre-Med Student

 2. Search for opportunities

 Figuring out how to shadow a doctor might seem intimidating, but there are several ways to set things in motion.
-If you’re still working toward attaining your undergraduate degree or have recently graduated, make use of your college network.
+If you’re still working toward attaining your undergraduate degree, or have recently graduated, make use of your college network.
 U.S. News & World Report suggests starting your search by meeting with one of your school’s pre-med advisors.
-Many employees who work with pre-med students at undergraduate institutions have a good understanding of what’s out there.
+Many staff who work with pre-med students at undergraduate institutions have a good understanding of what’s out there.

-“They’ll have leads on various summer programs available that might include shadowing as part of a health professions program,” Dr. Freedman explains.
+“They’ll have leads on various summer programs available that might include physician shadowing as part of a health professions program,” Dr. Freedman explains.